quehole/Methane/README.md

-# Methane
+# NOTE
-Methane bot project
+This is NOT the full code of the METHANE Discord bot project.
+The main code is private.